The Look That Says "Of Course It Didn't Work"

 And somehow, years passed.

 Each reason felt valid at the time.
 Each one gave me permission to not be ready yet.
-What I didn’t see was the pattern underneath.

 I was building a waiting room and calling it preparation.